zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-cart-menu-widget.md

 Next we bind the **\_refresh()** function to the "change" event on the dataSource.
 This means any time the shopping cart data source changes, the **\_refresh()** method will be called.

-Finally, we check to see if the "autoBind" options is set.
+Finally, we check to see if the "autoBind" option is set.
 If it is, we perform a **fetch()** against the datasource.
-Using and respecting an option named **autoBind** is common practice for any widget that is binding to a data source.
+Implementing an option named **autoBind** is not required but is common practice for any widget that is binding to a data source.

 At this point, a reference to the passed in data source is saved as **that.dataSource** and the **\_refresh()** function will be called whenever that data source changes.